Audience’s Rights Reform #12: Removal of unpopular game features

 Example B: Paper Mario: The Thousand-Year Door

-Paper Mario: The Thousand-Year Door should be edited in two ways.
-First off, the “bingo” feature should be either removed or changed to an option that can be turned off.
+This game should be edited in two ways.
+First off, the “bingo” feature (widely judged to disrupt battle flow) should be either removed or changed to an option that can be turned off.
 Secondly, and more notably, the game should be edited so that either a Game Over only happens when both Mario and his partner are defeated, or so that Life Shrooms work on Mario only.
-Because Paper Mario 64 partners don’t have HP, this is clearly a simple oversight on the part of Nintendo rather than an intentionally negative change.
-(The hack Paper Mario TTYD64 goes the latter route: it adds many TTYD features including partner HP, but still has Life Shrooms work only on Mario.)
+(Because Paper Mario 64 partners don’t have HP, this is clearly a design oversight rather than an intentionally negative change.)

 ✍️ 1 person has signed this petition so far!